Latest Tier 3 Guidance for Ballet Classes

-Knowing that this situation may continue for some weeks I have created a YouTube channel with content for ALL classes.
-I intend to add new videos regularly so hopefully you don’t get too bored with seeing me talking to you from my kitchen.
+During the initial lockdown we created a YouTube channel with content for ALL classes.
 The online classes are not publicly accessible but if you’re already engaged with Laud Ballet as a student or parent of a young dancer drop me a text or WhatsApp to 07771 722289 or email Jo@laudballet.co.uk and I’ll send you the link.

-This is one way to “Keep Calm & Ballet On”
+There is more than one way to “Keep Calm & Ballet On”

 Billingham Community News